ah-78/JAVA-Calculator/README.md

 # JAVA-Calculator

+# Description
 The Project is a simple calculator developed in Java using swing to develop User Interface.
 The Calculator can perform all the Basic Mathematical Functions.

+#Installation
+You can simple run the program using any IDE such as IntelliJ Idea